Skip to main content

 The most effective ceramide products contain a ratio of ceramides, cholesterol, and fatty acids that mimics your skin's natural composition.
 CeraVe built its entire brand around this concept — three essential ceramides in a delivery vehicle that releases them over 24 hours.
 For dry skin specifically, look for ceramide NP, ceramide AP, and ceramide EOP on ingredient lists.
 Products that combine ceramides with hyaluronic acid (like La Roche-Posay Hyalu B5 paired with a ceramide moisturizer) create a repair-plus-hydration combination that addresses both the water deficit and the structural damage simultaneously.

 One common mistake: choosing a ceramide moisturizer as your only hydration step.
 Ceramides repair the barrier but do not pull water into the skin the way humectants do.
 Without a hyaluronic acid serum underneath, the ceramide cream seals a moisture-poor layer — the barrier is intact, but there is little moisture inside it.
 Layer humectant first, ceramide cream second.
 The humectant provides the water; the ceramides lock it in.
+People with chronically dry skin who add this two-step pairing typically notice softer, less tight-feeling skin within the first three days — faster than either product delivers on its own.

 Seasonal Adjustments: Summer vs Winter Dry Skin